 Run a background check on the company on your own, and try to stick with a hosting provider that has proven itself rather than one with a vague history.
 The older the company, the more visible their track record.
 That isn’t to say that a new hosting company can’t be valuable in many ways, but if you are in this for the long haul, you need to find good company along for the ride.

-If you plan to offer products, you may want to implement ecommerce on your website.
-Some common software that web hosting companies provide are OS Commerce, SoftCart and CubeCart.
+If you plan to offer products, you may want to implement eCommerce on your website.
+Some common software that web hosting companies provide is OS Commerce, SoftCart, and CubeCart.
 There are others, but these are fairly simple to use and common.
 Get the details on what the host provides, and if you are uncertain about the brand, ask for a demo.